blackboxdsp/rotor/README.md

 ## Usage

-NAME is capable of running within any plugin host as long as it supports VST3 or AU.
+Rotor is capable of running within any plugin host as long as it supports VST3 or AU.
 Please refer to your DAW's manual to see compatible plugin formats.

 ### Parameters